 Memory is not context: why ChatGPT forgets (and we don't)

-When ChatGPT says "I have memory", it’s being both literal and misleading.
-What it has is a flat list of 40 to 80 facts about you : your profession, your preferences, some anecdotes : that it retrieves at the start of every conversation and stuffs into the prompt as context.
+When ChatGPT says "I have memory", it's being both literal and misleading.
+What it has is a flat list of 40 to 80 facts about you: your profession, your preferences, some anecdotes.
+It retrieves them at the start of every conversation and stuffs them into the prompt as context.
 Useful for generic tasks.
 Useless for managing human relationships.

 The problem is that relationships aren't flat facts: they're threads.
 Your sister María has a history with you.
 Three years of conversations, emotional peaks, commitments, contradictions, patterns that only show up when you arrange everything on a timeline.
 If you ask ChatGPT "help me with María", it first has to know who María is.
 And ChatGPT doesn't.